-34-10 A4 drives to the basket and is in the act of shooting.
-Instead of completing the shot for a field goal A4 passes the ball to A5 who is standing in the corner of the playing court.
-A4 then charges into B4 who is inside the no-charge semi-circle area.
-Shall a foul be called on A4 for charging?
+- 34-10 A4 drives to the basket and is in the act of shooting.
+Instead of completing the shot for a field goal A4

 No. A4's action is legal.
-The no-charge semi-circle rule is applied.

-34-11 Defender B1 has established a position with both feet on the floor completely in the no-charge area and facing A1 who has started a drive to the basket.
-A1 jumps, releases the ball on a try and then charges into B1.
-Both players fall to the floor.
-The ball (a) goes into the basket, (b) bounces off the ring thus creating a rebounding situation.
+The no-charge semi-circle rule is applied. - 34-11 Defender B1 has established a position with both feet on the floor completely in the no-charge area and thus creating a rebounding situation.
 Shall a foul be called on A1 for charging?